-Finally, we emphasize that, even though the focus of this paper is to compute exposure profiles, the algorithms proposed are flexible and with small adjustments other kind of risk measures could be computed.
+Finally, we emphasize that, even though the focus of this paper is to compute exposure profiles, the algorithms proposed are flexible and with small adjustments other kinds of risk measures could be computed.
 The first reason for only studying exposure profiles is, as mentioned above, that it is an important building block in computations (or approximations) of many XVAs as well as expected shortfall.
-Another reason is that there are a number of similar studies in the existing literature (see e.g., [4], [5], [6]).
+Another reason is that there are a number of similar studies in the existing literature (see e.g., [14,17,40]).
 However, it should be pointed out that the algorithms proposed in this paper are not limited to computations of exposures.
 As an example, consider the CVA of a Bermudan option, expressed as the difference between the risky (including CCR) and the risk-free (excluding CCR) option values.
-To accurately compute the risky option value, one needs to adjust the exercise strategy for the risk of a default of the counterparty.
-Therefore, it is not sufficient to compute the exposure of the option when computing the CVA (for a discussion see e.g., [7], [8]).
+To accurately compute the risky option value, one needs to adjust the exercise strategy for the default risk of the counterparty.
+Therefore, it is not sufficient to compute the (risk-free) exposure when computing the CVA (for a discussion see e.g., [4,9]).
 With minor adjustments to the proposed algorithm, one could compute this kind of advanced CVA (as opposed to the approximation, which is based on the exposure).

 This paper is structured as follows: In Section 2, the mathematical formulation of a Bermudan option and its exposure profiles are given.
 Furthermore, the Bermudan option, as well as the exposure profiles are reformulated to fit the algorithms introduced in later sections.
 The DOS algorithm is described in Section 3, and we propose some adjustments to make the training procedure more efficient.
 In Section 4, we present a classical ordinary least squares regression-based method (OLS-regression), as well as the NN-regression to approximate pathwise option values.
 In Section 5, the EE and PFE formulas are reformulated in a way such that they can easily be estimated by a combination of the algorithms presented in Sections 3 and 4, and a simple Monte-Carlo sampling.
+Finally, in Section 6, numerical results of the different algorithms, are presented for Bermudan options following the Black-Scholes dynamics and the Heston model stochastic volatility dynamics.